Babywearing A Newborn

 (2) Structured Carriers

-I did a lot of research on structured carriers, and trying out a bunch of different brands.
+I did a lot of research on structured carriers, trying out a bunch of different brands.
 My husband used the BabyBjorn ONE carrier that we got as a gift.
-He loved it, but I didn’t like it as much because it wasn’t possible to breastfeed in it and there were so many clips to buckle (1 on the waist, and 4 on the front).
+He loved it!
+Me, not so much.
+I wasn’t a fan because it wasn’t possible to breastfeed in it.
+There wasn’t enough flexibility in the design and there were too many clips to buckle (1 on the waist, and 4 on the front).

 I also find it easy to breastfeed in, and it’s highly adjustable (see the 6in1 image below).
 This part was key, as my husband (twice my size) and I would rotate the same carrier.
 He was also pretty comfortable with.
 Since talking with my friends about how much I liked this model, a few of them also ended up buying same one.
 Turns out they LOVED it too!
 (I am not getting any commission on this, although I should 🙂 )